joshdchang/augie-ui-prototypes/README.md

 # Augie UI Prototypes

-This repo demonstrates using Tailwind and Next.js to create a UI
+This repo demonstrates using Tailwind and Next.js to create UI

 The `/signup` page is the only one currently done (`pages/signup.jsx`)